rvbv89/ilg-platform/README.md

 # About this project
 This is currently a simple text-based social media site built with React and Supabase.
 I'm using this project as an opportunity to teach myself Redux.
-In my chatroom project, I used the Context API to manage state and provide business logic; it was simple, but I could see it quickly becoming unwieldy.
+In my previous project, I used the Context API to manage state and provide business logic; it was simple, but I could see it quickly becoming unwieldy.
 Redux, especially with all of its current newbie-friendly abstractions, has been a breeze so far.